Martina Aitolehti

-Martina Aitolehti (born 16 July 1982) is a Finnish model, singer, television personality and celebrity.
+Martina Aitolehti (previously Minna Kortelampi) (born 16 July 1982) is a Finnish actress, TV host, model, singer and beauty pageant titleholder.

 Life and career

-Aitolehti started her career as a beauty pageant contestant, winning the Finnish titles of the 2001 Miss Earth and the 2004 Miss Hawaiian Tropic.
-She also ranked twice as a semi-finalist in the 2000 and 2001 Miss Finland pageants.
+Aitolehti started her career as a beauty pageant titleholder, winning the title of Miss Earth Finland 2001.
+She represented her country at Miss Earth 2001 but was unplaced.
+She also represented Finland in Miss Hawaiian Tropic 2004.
+She ranked twice as a semi-finalist in the 2000 and 2001 Miss Finland pageants.

 In 2004, Aitolehti became a household name and a tabloid celebrity because of her alleged secret affair with the famed Finnish soccer player Alexei Eremenko, who was in a relationship with another woman at the time.
 Nicknamed as a "Secret Lover" by the Finnish tabloid media, Aitolehti posed for the Finnish edition of Hustler magazine and recorded an album with another "secret lover" Marika Fingerroos.

 During the following years, Aitolehti got married with Esko Eerikäinen, a member of the all-male erotic dance group Scandinavian Hunks, and started appearing in reality television shows, including Big Brother Finland, and had a small role in the Finnish daily soap opera Salatut elämät (Secret Lives).
 She also founded her own dance group Dazzling Ladies, dancing and singing with the group all around Finland.

 Aitolehti and her then-husband Esko Eerikäinen starred in their own reality television series Martina & Esko: Vauvakuumetta (Martina & Esko: Baby Fever) and Martina & Esko: Isku Kolumbiaan (Martina & Esko: Strike to Colombia) on Sub in 2010 and 2011.
 The shows followed their everyday life from having a baby to visiting Eerikäinen's family and friends in Colombia.